Words and terms used in the world of From The Waters.

 A burly breed of jalu.
 They are bigger and stronger than other breeds.

-Guardian family term.
+An Aelish Guardian family term.
 Refers to an advocate's lover who is not the matrilace but has become close enough to fulfil a similar role.

-A subunit of currency used in Barteid.
+The Barteidian Sten is a subunit of currency used in Barteid.
 One hundred stens are equivalent to a single jiel.

 Plural is stritch.
 A wild bird, similar to an ostrich.
 Large, fast, flightless.